Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

-\emph{Solution: Value Pre-Alignment.~} To address the first challenge, a naive approach is to reevaluate the offline policy in online environments using Monte Carlo simulations, which however introduces additional interaction costs.
-Motivated by the recent advances in Off-Policy Evaluation (OPE) \citep{uehara2022review}, we borrow the idea from Fitted Q Evaluation \citep{hao2021bootstrapping} to align the offline Q-functions with the online learning objectives for the offline policy, by using the offline dataset before online policy finetuning.
-In particular, we seek to minimize the following objectives for the reward and cost Q-functions by starting from the pretrained Q-functions from offline learning, respectively: {
+\emph{Solution: Value Pre-Alignment.~} To address the first challenge, a naive approach is to reevaluate the offline policy $\pi_0$ in online environments using Monte Carlo simulations, which however introduces additional interaction costs.
+Motivated by the recent advances in Off-Policy Evaluation (OPE) \citep{uehara2022review}, we borrow the idea from Fitted Q Evaluation \citep{hao2021bootstrapping} to align the offline Q-functions with the online learning objectives for the offline policy, by using the offline dataset \textbf{before} online policy finetuning.
+Starting from the pretrained Q-functions, we seek to minimize: